corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/utxo-ledger-example-cordapp/running-the-chat-cordapp.md

    ```
    Wait for “COMPLETED” status.

-4. Alice uses teh `POST: /flow/{holdingidentityshorthash}` endpoint and the following code to get the `id` of the chat with Bob:
+4. Alice uses the `POST: /flow/{holdingidentityshorthash}` endpoint and the following code to get the `id` of the chat with Bob:

    ```java
    {